Automattic/wordpress-activitypub/readme.txt

 **Custom tables**

 *Pterotype* creates/uses a bunch of custom tables, *ActivityPub for WordPress* only uses the native tables and adds as few meta data as possible.

+= What if you are running your blog in a subdirectory? =

+In order for WebFinger to work, it must be mapped to the root directory of the URL on which your blog resides.

+**Apache**

+Add the following to the .htaccess file in the root directory:

+	RedirectMatch "^\/\.well-known(.*)$" "\/blog\/\.well-known$1"

+Where 'blog' is the path to the subdirectory at which your blog resides.

 == Changelog ==